Binns Track 10 day itinerary

 The Binns Track is an epic four-wheel drive adventure that takes you through spectacular scenery allowing you to explore some of the lesser-known sights of Central Australia and the grandeur of big rivers in northern NT.

-Starting from the SA/NT border up to Timber Creek, this track is 2,230km in distance and was named after Bill Binns, a Ranger with NT Parks and Wildlife for 32 years.
+Starting from the SA/NT border up to Timber Creek, this track is 2,230km and was named after Bill Binns, a ranger with NT Parks and Wildlife for 32 years.
 Bill’s dream was to create a track that allowed tourists to explore regions bursting with colours, native wildlife and mighty rock formations.

 Days 1 & 2: Mt Dare to Alice Springs (421km)